laitanawe/mdat/pipelines/nf/README.md

 ## Installation

-In case you're trying to install Nextflow on a machine, please note that Nextflow requires java8 or later.
+In case you're trying to install Nextflow, it must be installed on a Unix-like machine.
+Please note that Nextflow requires java8 or later.
+Docker engine is also a requirement.
 Here are the steps for Nextflow installation in your home directory.

 Step1: